 The Kia Stinger has been a hot topic ever since it was globally unveiled at the 2017 NAIAS, and has taken the brand to a whole new level.
-In fact, Kia hired Albert Biermann from BMW for the project to make sure that the car had to live up to its stunning design from behind the wheel as well.
+In fact, Kia hired Albert Biermann from BMW for the project to make sure that the car lives up to its stunning design from behind the wheel as well.

-And it appears to have worked.
-Everyone who drove this, especially the 365 hp GT variant, had only one thing to say – “the car is too good for a Kia”.
-The car is designed in Frankfurt (Peter Schreyer), developed on the Nurburgring, built with industry-leading quality, says Kia.
+And, it appears to have worked.
+Everyone who drove this, especially the 365 bhp GT variant, had only one thing to say – “the car is too good for a Kia”.
+The Stinger is designed in Frankfurt (Peter Schreyer), developed on the Nurburgring and built with industry-leading quality, says Kia.

-The car’s development took place across Europe, the Middle East, Asia and North and South America, but the Nurburgring’s grueling Nordschleife is where the Stinger was honed, added the company.
+The car’s development took place across Europe, the Middle East, Asia and North and South America, but the Nurburgring’s grueling Nordschleife is where the Stinger was honed, the company added.

-Equipment list includes 7-inch touchscreen, Harman Kardon audio, height-adjustable color Head-Up Display, Driver Attention Warning (DAW), Forward Collision Avoidance (FCA) with pedestrian detection, Smart Cruise Control with Stop & Go, Blind Spot Collision Warning (BCW), Rear Cross-Traffic Collision Warning (RCCW) and so on.
+Equipment list includes a 7-inch touchscreen, Harman Kardon audio system, height-adjustable color Head-Up Display, Driver Attention Warning (DAW), Forward Collision Avoidance (FCA) with pedestrian detection, Smart Cruise Control with Stop & Go, Blind Spot Collision Warning (BCW), Rear Cross-Traffic Collision Warning (RCCW) and so on.

-The Stinger is slated to go on sale in the US this December.
+The Stinger is slated to go on sale in the U.S. market this December.